Expert Reviews – Botswana

 When I visited, I hired a car in Maun and drove to Planet Baobab for forays into the salt pans, and then returned to Maun for a one-week trip across Moremi and Chobe, run by Bush Ways Safaris.
 The itinerary worked nicely, mixing independent travel with a guided trip.

 It's worth booking Botswanan safaris well in advance.
 Not just because of their popularity, but because you have to approach them in the opposite way to most holidays: book the safari first, then organise accommodation, flights and transfers around it (most safari operators can help with everything).
-For my trip in September 2012, I started making bookings the previous February, and some lodges and activities were already booked up.

 The expense and organisation are well worth it though.
 For awesome animal encounters, classic African landscapes and experiencing the heart of the bush, Botswana is right up there with the Serengeti.